 No wonder it has attracted 2.5 million visitors from all over the country in the last five years.

-In this article, I’ll cover pretty much everything you need to know about the Kentucky Bourbon Trail including which distilleries to go to, when to go and where to stay.
+In this article, I’ll cover pretty much everything you need to know about the Kentucky Bourbon Trail, including which distilleries to visit, when to go and where to stay.